 The 2023 policy addresses incentive duration with specific provisions for seasonal service up to three years, unlike the 2010 Guidebook (FAA 2023 Policy Statement, Section C.5):

 Standard duration: The policy permits incentives for a "limited duration" consistent with the goal of establishing sustainable air service.
-While no hard maximum is specified for year-round service, the underlying principle is that /p>
+While no hard maximum is specified for year-round service, the underlying principle is that incentives should be limited in duration.

 Seasonal service: The policy specifically addresses seasonal service (defined as nonstop service offered for less than seven months per calendar year), permitting incentives for up to three years for seasonal routes.
 This acknowledges the reality that seasonal routes may need longer support periods to demonstrate viability.